lnbits/lnbits/docs/devs/installation.md

 $ pipenv shell
 $ pipenv install --dev
 ```

 If you wish to use a version of Python higher than 3.7:

 ```sh
 $ pipenv --python 3.8 install --dev
 ```

 You will need to set the variables in `.env.example`, and rename the file to `.env`.

 ![Files](https://i.imgur.com/ri2zOe8.png)

-You might also need to install additional packages, depending on the [backend wallets](../guide/wallets.md) you configured.
+You might also need to install additional packages, depending on the [backend wallet](../guide/wallets.md) you use.
 E.g. when you want to use LND you have to `pipenv run pip install lnd-grpc`.

-Take a look at [Polar](https://lightningpolar.com/) for an excellent way of spinning up a Lightning Network dev environment.
+Take a look at [Polar][polar] for an excellent way of spinning up a Lightning Network dev environment.

 Running the server
 ------------------

-LNbits uses [Flask](http://flask.pocoo.org/) as an application server.
+LNbits uses [Flask][flask] as an application server.

 ```sh
 $ pipenv run flask migrate